This is a Comp Tournament (Division 3 and Division 4 Only)

 Composition of Teams

 Players must be registered with CJSA or the equivalent state organization.
 This tournament requires a certificate of insurance from any non US Youth Affiliate team, evidencing liability and player medical coverage.
 The minimum liability limits must equal or exceed CJSA’s minimum ($1,000,000) and the minimum excess player medical limits must equal or exceed $25,000.
 Teams must be Competition/Travel teams by CJSA/USYS regulations.
 The U-11, U-12, U-13 and U-14 teams will be allowed to have up to three guest players.
-Players will not be allowed to play on more than one team regardless of age group.
+Players will not be allowed to play on more than one team of the same age group.
 Boys will not be allowed to play on girl’s teams.
 (Girls will be allowed to play on boy’s teams).
 The tournament committee reserves the right to assign teams to a division other than what they registered for.

 All 7v7 and 8v8 teams can have up to 18 players